California Health and Human Services

 Three Key Elements of Governor Newsom’s Proposal:

-• Authorize a general obligation bond to fund 10,000 new residential treatment and housing settings:
+• Authorize a general obligation bond to fund 11,150 new treatment beds and housing units:

 • Permanent supportive housing for people experiencing or at risk of homelessness who have behavioral health conditions